 - Personal evacuation plans should focus on assuring that transportation for timely evacuation is available and that a designated location to evacuate is identified in advance of an evacuation.

-- Should it appear that the University be closed for an extended period, personnel will be notified via the Text Alert System and by mass email that they must update their personnel contact information on the LSUHSC Registry.
+- Should it appear that the University be closed for an extended period, personnel will be notified via the Text Alert System and by mass email.

 - Once the storm passes, a team will be dispatched to assess damage.
 Even if there is little or no damage to the facilities, critical systems must be brought online before the University can reopen.
 The Chancellor will determine when the University can reopen, and notification will be made via the Text Alert System and mass email.